abhikbhattacharjee/Motifizer/README.md

 # Motifizer
 Motifizer is a tool for parsing and analysing next generation sequencing data, a project that will address the problem of finding gene regulatory patterns and prove to be a useful tool for the researchers by simplifying the troubles involved in their jobs by optimizing the pre-existing processes to make them cost and time-efficient alongside providing deep conclusive insights about their data.
-Motifizer is comprised of four major modules:
+Motifizer is comprised of three major modules:
 - Analysis Module (Provides a conclusive result about the count frequency analysis for a particular motif in a given type of regulation)
 - ChIP-Seq Module (Efficiently carries out the computational process of ChIP-Seq Analysis)
 - RNA-Seq Module (Efficiently carries out the computational process of RNA-Seq Analysis.
 Comprises of Hisat2 as well as EdgeR analysis)